golang/website/cmd/golangorg/README.md

 The go.dev web site has a suite of visual checks that can be run with:

-	go run ./cmd/screentest
+	./cmd/golangorg/screentest.sh

-These checks can be run locally and will generate visual diffs of web pages from the set of testcases in `cmd/screentest/godev.txt`, comparing screenshots of the live server and a locally running instance of cmd/golangorg.
+These checks can be run locally and will generate visual diffs of web pages from the set of testcases in `cmd/golangorg/testdata/screentest/*.txt`, comparing screenshots of the live server and a locally running instance of cmd/golangorg.

 ## Deploying to go.dev and golang.org